Settlement movement: Russia

 Site of the Communal Club for Working Children, a cornerstone of the Russian Settlement network.

 The movement also spread to late imperial Russia, as Stanislav Shatsky and Alexander Zelenko set up a network of educational and social institutions in northern Moscow in 1905, naming it "Settlement" ("Сетлемент", the English word transliterated to Russian).
 This network of institutions was closed down by the government in 1908, due to alleged socialist activities.

 Description

 Today, settlements are still community-focused organizations, providing a range of services including early education, youth guidance and crime intervention, senior programs, and specialized programs for young people who have "aged out" of the foster care system.
 Since they are staffed by professional employees and students, they no longer require that employees live alongside those they serve.

 Legacy and impact

 Settlement houses influenced urban design and architecture in the twentieth century.

 For example, James Rossant of Conklin + Rossant agreed with Robert E. Simon's social vision and consciously sought to mix economic backgrounds when drawing up the master plan for Reston, Virginia.
 The New Monastic movement has a similar goal and model.

+The settlement house, in fact, was the first effective effort, not merely to overcome the barbarism of the submerged areas of the metropolis, but to establish in its random neighborhoods an appropriate social nucleus which could serve as a meeting-point for its social and educational activities ...
+The colonization of the slums by means of the Settlement House was an important event: not merely did it give the slum dweller himself his first glimpse of art, literature, drama, music, play : not merely did it provide a place for clubs and social groups to meet.
+Something else happened.
+The success of the Settlement House called attention to the fact that more prosperous neighborhoods were in fact equally devoid of the elementary organs of association: civically speaking, every middle-class neighborhood was a nonentity, too.
+It was, then, precisely out of the most degrading poverty and the most disorganized environment that the new conception of an organized urban neighborhood, with a central building adapted to a varied round of communal activities, took shape.
+This conception is fundamental to the best housing and community building that have been done during the past generation : it will probably remain, even though the name disappear and the institution be modified, the most fundamental cultural contribution of the metropolis to the new order.